apache/buildstream/doc/source/format.rst

 .. note::

-   It should be noted that variable resolution only happens after all `Element Composition`_ has already taken place.
+   It should be noted that variable resolution only happens after all :ref:`Element Composition <format_composition>` has already taken place.

    This is to say that overriding ``%{version}`` at a higher priority will effect the final result of ``%{release-text}``.